Cecilapp/app-landing-template/README.md

-# app.cecil.app
+# App template

-App website template.
+GitHub template for a new App website.

 ## Development